E-commerce

 Metafields and custom data

-Metafields let you add business attributes (composition, dimensions, standards) without cluttering the main description.
-They can be exposed in the theme if it is compatible.
+Metafields allow you to add business attributes (composition, dimensions, standards) without overloading the main description.
+They can be displayed in the theme if it is compatible.
 For modeling, follow our metaobjects and metafields guide.
 The CSV file also supports product metafield columns when definitions exist: the header format is described in the section on metafields in CSVs (namespace and key).

 Structured data and Google

 A complete product page also helps search engines interpret price, availability, and variants.
-Google notably distinguishes between “merchant listings” uses and display enhancements; it recommends providing product information that is as complete as possible.
+Google notably distinguishes between merchant listings and display enhancements; it recommends providing product information that is as complete as possible.

 "It is recommended to provide as much rich product information as possible, without worrying about the exact experiences that will use it."

-Google Search Central, Product structured data documentation (free translation)
+Google Search Central, documentation on Product structured data (free translation)

 CSV import and export

-The article Using CSV files to import and export products reminds us that CSV allows you to import or export many products at once, which is useful for a migration or a large-scale update.
+The article Use CSV files to import and export products reminds us that CSV lets you import or export many products at once, which is useful for a migration or a bulk update.
 Key points from the documentation:

-• The first line must contain the headers described in the reference table; columns are separated by commas.
+The first row must contain the headers described in the reference table; columns are separated by commas.

-• To update via CSV, the required columns are Handle and Title; other fields depend on variant columns (e.g., Option1 name / Option1 value).
+To update via CSV, the required columns are Handle and Title; other fields depend on the variant columns (for example

-Download the official CSV template, remove the example rows before a real import, and run a test on a small batch.
-For multi-location quantities, the product CSV file may not be enough: use the inventory CSV when necessary.
+Download the official CSV template, remove the sample rows before a real import, and test on a small batch.
+For multi-location quantities, the products CSV file may not be enough: use the inventory CSV when necessary.

 Availability and channels

-Think about consistency between Shopify online, physical point of sale, and applications: inconsistent publishing often creates support requests (“I can’t see the item in the Shop app”).
+Think about consistency between online Shopify, physical point of sale, and apps: an inconsistency in publishing often creates support requests (“I don’t see the item in the Shop app”).

 Archive, delete, reports

-If you no longer want to display a product but want to keep its history, archiving moves it to the Archived tab without permanently deleting it.
+If you no longer want to display a product but want to keep its history, archiving moves it to the Archived tab without deleting it permanently.
 Deletion is irreversible: the product disappears entirely from Shopify.
-For data-entry errors or end-of-line collections without deleting data, archiving is often preferable.
-The detailed procedure appears in the same add and update guide.
+For data entry errors or end-of-collection items without data deletion, archiving is often preferable.
+The detailed procedure is described in the same guide to adding and updating.

 Changes to price, title, or structure can affect reports: Shopify points to documentation on product detail changes to understand the effects on historical sales.